Undergraduate Course

 Optional module

-On this module we will explore issues surrounding gender and sexuality.
-We will debate whether various elements of gender are natural or cultural, as well as how different genders and sexualities are presented in film and literature.
-We will investigate how do different cultural groups use popular culture and literature to reinforce, challenge, transgress or disrupt traditional gender expectations.
+On this module we will examine how different genders and sexualities are presented in film, literature, TV and a host of other media.
+We will investigate how different cultural groups use popular culture and literature to reinforce, challenge, transgress, or disrupt traditional gender expectations.
 This module challenges you to draw on all of the skills, theories and approaches encountered throughout your degree to interrogate the representation of gender roles and sexuality in popular culture.

 Credits: 20